Sato Nishiki Cherry

-The Sato-nishiki, the veritable queen of cherries,
+The Sato Nishiki Cherry, the veritable queen of cherries,

 got its start in a very special location blessed with the grandeur of nature.